Nathanpmyoung/nathanpmyoung.github.io/pages/Argument Trackers.md

 	- Has a wealthy person behind it so likely to continue existing
 	- Cumbersome to read through
 	- Functional
+	- Claims weighted by rootclaim only
 - [[Kialo]]
 	- I do not enjoy using it
+	- Claims weighted by vibes only
+		- not by how strong claims beneath them are, or some kind of vote
 	- The claims are often about vibes - there can be a claim with a lot of "impact" that has no good reference for it
 - [[LessWrong]]
 	- dialogues